kutec/tssync/_drafts/2016-01-15-angularjs-directives-with-and-without-data-prefix.md

 ID: 4796
 post_title: 'AngularJS Directives &#8211; With or Without Data Prefix'
 author: TeckStack Admin
-post_date: 2016-01-15 12:30:19
+post_date: 2016-01-15 12:31:34
 post_excerpt: ""
 layout: post
 permalink: http://teckstack.com/?p=4796
 published: false
 ---
-AngularJS is great framework for Single Page Application requirement.
-It allows to manage applicatio
+AngularJS is great framework for Single Page Application.
+It allows to manage code in MVC pattern which helps developers for code separation.
+An